odin-lang/odin-lang.org/content/docs/faq.md

 ### Why curly brackets?
 Curly brackets to denote a block is a common approach in many programming languages, and Odin's consistency is useful for people already familiar with the style.
 Curly brackets also allow for more flexible syntax styles for the programmer and it is easier to parse by the compiler because it is not white space sensitive.

-### Why semicolons?
-Semicolons are used to denote the termination of a statement.
-If semicolons where made optional, it would mean enforcing a coding style either through sensitive white space (Python-esque) or curly brace positioning (automatic semicolon insertion).
-With semicolons, the programmer is free to decide what style is best suited to his needs.

 ## Implementation
 ### What does the compiler use?
 The compiler is written in C++ but in a very C style.